How to Overcome Impostor Syndrome Easily

 “Impostor!”
-You’d think that damning word belongs only in TVs, movies, and other entertainment media, uttered in response to the revelation that a character isn’t who s/he claims to be.
+You might think this damning word belongs only in TV shows, movies, and other entertainment media, uttered in response to the revelation that a character isn’t who they claim to be.
 You’d be wrong.

 In fact, 70 percent of us hear it every day – from our own minds.
 That, ladies and gentlemen, is what is known as impostor syndrome.